The coronavirus, or COVID-19, is having an impact on festivals and events in Vancouver and causing many to be cancelled or postponed.

 - Paintball Venues – paintball game centres throughout the Lower Mainland have ceased operations at least temporarily.
 This includes Delta Force Paintball in Maple Ridge, Richmond Indoor Paintball on Westminster Highway and Ambush Paintball in Surrey.

 - Peace Arch Border – the border between USA and Canada is temporarily closed to non-essential travel and trade.
 Peace Arch Provincial Park is open, but not the border.

 - Polygon Gallery – the art museum in North Vancouver is temporarily closed.

-- Port Moody Winter Farmers Market – the weekly Sunday market is closed until further notice.
-It is just one of several Vancouver Winter Markets to be affected.
+- Port Moody Winter Farmers Market – the weekly Sunday market was closed temporarily, but has since reopened.
+(OPEN again as of mid-April.)

 - Prospect Point – the restaurant and gift shop overlooking the Lions Gate Bridge in Stanley Park is closed until further notice.